-- 3.3.1.5 The information in the balise groups in the figures is only valid in the indicated train running direction, unless defined otherwise. - 3.3.1.6 Balise group LTA announces the transition to level 1.
-Announcing the transition to level 1 is not required by the ERTMS/ETCS SRS [SS026-B3] and using this is a project decision.
-However, there are advantages in informing the driver in advance and in specifying an acknowledgement window; as it allows for more time than 5 seconds to acknowledge the level transition, see [SS026-B3] 5.10.4. - 3.3.1.7 Balise group LTC is needed for cancelling a level transition order in case there are diverging tracks between the LTA and the ETCS border.
-Alternatively, the LTC can be left out if the LTA has a switchable balise with the transition announcement depending on route locking; this is elaborated in 5.1.2.7 and 5.1.2.8.
-In that case, the LTA may also send Level 1 Movement Authority to the train. - 3.3.1.8 Balise group LTO is located at the ETCS border; it orders the immediate transition to ETCS Level 1 and provides a Level 1 MA with linking (optional) and track description.
+- 3.3.1.5 The information in the balise groups in the figures is only valid in the indicated train running direction, unless defined otherwise. - 3.3.1.6 Balise group SVO-LTA has two goals: - Enforcing the system version to be used if necessary - Announce the level transition - 3.3.1.7 Enforcing the system version is not always necessary and depends on project decision (see Error!
+Reference source not found. and CR757).
+The enforced system version has to be amongst the legal ones (1.0 or 1.1 depending on the one to be used on the line).
+No specific distance or time has to be taken into account except for the one necessary to read the balise group, as the system version change shall be immediate.
+It is then possible to transmit the packet 2 together with the packet 41. - 3.3.1.8 Announcing the transition to level 1 is not required by the ERTMS/ETCS SRS [SS026] and using this is a project decision.
+However, there are advantages in informing the driver in advance and if specifying an acknowledgement window; see [SS026] 5.10.4 it allows for more time than 5 seconds to acknowledge the level transition by permitting the acknowledgement to be made prior to the transition occurring. - 3.3.1.9 Balise group LTC is needed for cancelling a level transition order in case there are diverging tracks between the SVO-LTA and the ETCS border.
+Alternatively, the LTC can be left out if the SVO-LTA has a switchable balise with the transition announcement depending on route locking; this is elaborated in 5.2.2.8 and 5.2.2.9.
+In that case, the SVO-LTA balise group may also send Level 1 Movement Authority to the train. - 3.3.1.10 Balise group LTO is located at the ETCS border; it orders the immediate transition to ETCS Level 1 and provides a Level 1 MA with linking (optional) and track description.